apache/trafficcontrol/docs/source/admin/quick_howto/multi_site.rst

 		- If there are multiple CDNs created on the same Traffic Ops, delivery services across different CDNs may have the same OSBU configured.
 		- If several delivery services in the same CDN have the same MSO algorithm configured, they may share the same OSBU.
-		- If delivery services are assigned with different MID cache groups respectively, they can share the same OSBU.
+		- If delivery services are assigned with different MID :term:`Cache Group`\ s respectively, they can share the same OSBU.
 		- This OSBU must be valid - ATS will perform a DNS lookup on this FQDN even if IPs, not DNS, are used in the parent.config.
 		- The OSBU entered as the "Origin Server Base URL" will be sent to the origins as a host header.
 All origins must be configured to respond to this host.